Kruhlmann/cobalt2-vim-theme/README.md

 This fork contains a sensible cursor line color.
 It is now a slightly lighter version of the background color, whereas before it was a eye-popping yellow.

+It also changes the ColumnColor to the same color as the cursor line, from the original black.

 Install
 -------